Udi-Binshtok/NSC_Lattice_model_2020/ReadME.txt

 ****************************************************************************************************************************************************************
 To run a simulation (with the default parameters) follow these instructions:
 1) Open Matlab software.
-2) Set Matlab Current Folder to the folder containing the code files and the function folder.
+2) Set Matlab Current Folder to the folder containing the code files and the functions folder.
 3) In the Command Window type:
    Load('lattice.mat')
    press enter (to load the file).